LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 ## Custom Virtual Meeting Host

-The Custom VMH is available to all organizations anytime you schedule a class.
+The custom VMH is available to all organizations anytime you schedule a class.
 You need to set up a meeting in your preferred VHM, then add the meeting URL to the Delivery section of your TMS class.
 Once the meeting URL is added to the class, the students and instructor have an Enter Classroom button, the button is available to them for as long as the URL is on the class.
 For this reason, you should either use unique meeting URLs for each class or remove the URL from the class once it is completed to prevent students from accessing a class they are not enrolled in.

 The TMS passes along the classId, studentLastName, studentFirstName, and studentEmail to the receiving site.
 No recordings are available through the TMS.